-Choosing a checking account these days largely comes down to how and when a bank charges you fees.
-We’ve already briefly discussed ATM fees.
+Choosing a checking account these days mainly comes down to how and when a bank charges you fees.
 These fees can add up quickly if you don’t live or work near your bank.

-If you are someone that uses an ATM to withdraw cash often you’ll want to open a checking account that has a widespread network of ATMs in areas that you frequent.
+If you are someone that uses an ATM to withdraw cash often, you’ll want to open an account that has a widespread network of ATMs in areas that you frequent.

-When you hear the term “free checking,” it usually means a checking account with no maintenance fee.
+When you hear the term “free checking,” it usually means a checking account with no maintenance fees.
 A maintenance fee is charged by the bank monthly to maintain your account.
-The average maintenance fee adds up to almost $160 annually, so finding a checking free checking account can save you a lot of money.
+On average these fees add up to almost $160 annually, so finding a checking free checking account can save you a lot of money.

 Free checking accounts, however, usually come with stipulations.
 Common requirements often include a minimum monthly balance or a direct deposit requirement.
 If you can abide by the bank’s stipulations it can save you a lot of money in the long run and a maintenance-free checking account could be right for you.

 Minimum Opening Balances

 Minimum opening balances are also something to consider.
 Most banks have a minimum requirement for opening a particular type of checking account, but the amount can vary.

 Basic accounts can swing from $25 to $100 or sometimes much more.
-If an account has a minimum balance requirement ranging from $100 to $500 or more, it’s easy to be hit with a maintenance fee if your account balance dips below the required amount regularly.
+If an account has a minimum balance requirement ranging from $100 to $500 or more, it’s easy to be hit with a monthly fee if your account balance dips below the required amount regularly.